ScrippsCCBB/CCBBwebsite/docs/tutorials/bulkrnaseqpipeline_usage.md

 Fill out the [form](https://scrippsccbb.github.io/CCBBwebsite/pages/RNASeq_pipeline_access/) available at  CCBB website.

 ### Step2:
-As you will access our pipelines on Garibaldi, please get your account on Garibaldi by emailing [HPC](hpc@scripps.edu) (if you do not have one already).
+As you will access our pipelines on Garibaldi, please get your account on Garibaldi by emailing hpc@scripps.edu (if you do not have one already).

 ### Step3:
 Setting up Workflow, an interface to access CCBB pipelines on Garibaldi:\